 - In a wok, fry onion on slow heat for 7-10 minutes.
-When onion slices are very soft increase heat to medium and stir constantly until light golden.
+When onion slices are very soft increase heat to medium and stir constantly until lightly golden.

-- Mix in ingredints in the spice list and give it a stir.
-When spices sizzle add tomatoes.
+- Mix in ingredients in the spice list and give it a stir.
+When spices sizzle adds tomatoes.
 Cover and cook on medium heat for 5-7 minutes.
 When tomatoes are soft stir on high heat and dry all tomato water.

 - When oil separates on sides of wok pour in yogurt and fenugreek leaves.
 Sear for another 2 minutes.

 - Now, mix in liver pieces and stir for a minute until color changes.
 Cover and cook for 2 minutes on medium flame.
 Remove lid, sprinkle salt.
 Cook for another 2 minutes on high heat with constant stirring.